GalenIvanov/format/README.md

 # format

-`format` is a mini DSL for Red with functionality resembling Python's format() method
+`format` is a tiny DSL for Red with functionality resembling Python's format() method